Democrats outpace GOP voter registration in Cumberland County

 CARLISLE, Pa.
-(WHTM) — In the 2016 election Cumberland County voted for President Trump by a margin of about 18% but Democratic voters have reason to believe that’s changing.
+(WHTM) — In the 2016 election, Cumberland County voted for President Donald Trump by a margin of about 18%, but Democratic voters have reason to believe that’s changing.

 The latest voter registration numbers show Democratic growth outpacing Republican voters in Cumberland County at a rate of about 2 to 1.

-“We’ve seen such a disenfranchisement with the two-party system that your registration is less and less a predictor on how you’re going to vote on election day,” said Jim Lee, President of CEO of Susquehanna Polling and Research Inc.
+“We’ve seen such a disenfranchisement with the two-party system that your registration is less and less a predictor on how you’re going to vote on Election Day,” said Lee, president of CEO of Susquehanna Polling and Research Inc.

-Lee said the Democrats will need to galvanize younger voters if they want to become more competitive.
+Lee said Democrats will need to galvanize younger voters if they want to become more competitive.